 At what age do most women decide to go grey?

-In response to the most searched question, I decided to poll my readers to get an idea of when most women decide to go grey.
+Recently, I polled my readers to get an idea of when most women decide to go grey.
+With more than 22,000 respondents, here are the results:

-At what age did you stop coloring your hair?
+At what age did you stop colouring your hair?

 - age 50-59 – 32.91%